Jay Blotcher: Journalism and book editing

 After moving upstate, Blotcher turned to journalism full-time, and found work as a stringer for The New York Times, writing four stories, and contributing to three others between 2001 and 2003.
 During a 2004 review of the newspaper's part-time staffers, Blotcher's past work as a spokesperson for ACT UP and AMFAR came to the attention of editor Susan Edgerley, who Blotcher said "blindsided" him when she dismissed him in February 2004, "...to protect against any appearance of conflict of interest."
 After the dismissal was reported by The Washington Post, activists Larry Kramer and Michael Petrelis criticized the decision, citing the apparent conflicts of interest of other Times' reporters.

 Blotcher was the editor of Rainbow flag creator Gilbert Baker's posthumous memoir Rainbow Warrior: My Life in Color.
 Blotcher said the work was the fulfillment of a promise he had made to Baker in 1997.

 Blotcher also edited Queer in America: Sex, the Media, and the Closets of Power by Michelangelo Signorile, Animal Factory by David Kirby, and Impresario of Castro Street: An Intimate Showbiz Memoir by Marc Huestis, among others.

-As of October 2022, Blotcher had edited 75 literary projects, including memoirs, fiction, nonfiction, history, plays and podcasts.
+As of June 2025, Blotcher had edited more than 100 literary projects, including memoirs, fiction, nonfiction, history, and plays.